HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 -   **Structure:** **Monorepo**
 -   **Monorepo Tool:** **npm/pnpm workspaces**.
 This lightweight approach is sufficient for managing the `web` and `api` packages without introducing unnecessary tooling complexity.
 -   **Package Organization:** The monorepo will contain an `apps/` directory for the main `web` (frontend) and `api` (backend) applications.
 A `packages/` directory will be included to house any shared code, such as common TypeScript types, in the future.

+#### **Dependency Management Strategy**

+To ensure stability and prevent dependency conflicts within the monorepo, the following strategies will be enforced:

+-   **Frontend (`pnpm` Workspaces):** The frontend leverages `pnpm` workspaces.
+All dependencies are defined in `frontend/package.json`, and the `pnpm-lock.yaml` file serves as the single source of truth for pinned versions.
+This file must be committed to the repository.
+-   **Backend (`pip` Constraints):** The backend uses a `requirements.txt` file for direct dependencies.
+A separate `constraints.txt` file will be used to pin the versions of all transitive dependencies, ensuring fully reproducible builds.

 ### **High Level Architecture Diagram**